hjbhu6/yvertx/core_manual_yeti.md

 Yvertx is just a wrapper around the vertx Java api.
 It is itself written in Yeti only.
-So everything Yvertx provides can be acomplished by using the vertx Java api direclty - albeit less convinient.
+So everything Yvertx provides can be acomplished by using the vertx Java api direclty - although less convinient.

 Often it is even necessary to use the Java Api directly because Yvertx only wraps the parts of the Java api, where it pays of in terms of convinience.